Charlie Blackmon Preview, Player Props: Rockies vs. Blue Jays

 Charlie Blackmon At The Plate

-- Blackmon is batting .288 with 15 doubles, four triples, seven home runs and 30 walks.
+- Blackmon is hitting .285 with 15 doubles, four triples, seven home runs and 31 walks.

-- Blackmon has reached base via a hit in 53 games this year (of 71 played), and had multiple hits in 22 of those games.

-- Blackmon has an RBI in 23 of 71 games this year, with multiple RBI in nine of them.
+- Blackmon has picked up an RBI in 31.9% of his games this season, with two or more RBI in 12.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.